It’s possible to only use hand or manual tools when woodworking, but then it becomes a slower process.

 The reciprocating blade means it moves up and down when driven by the motor.

-This allows you to guide the jig saw over the flat surface of the wood and cut the shapes that you want.
+This allows you to guide the jig saw over the flat surface of the wood and cut the shapes you want.

 The ability to move in a variety of directions offers great versatility, but for straight cuts, you may want to use another type of saw or use a guide to keep the jig saw on the line.

 Sometimes called a nailer, the nail gun does the work of a hammer but faster.

 You simply place the nail gun over the desired location and press the trigger.